-Vol. 1: Authority and Identity: The Dynamics of the General Conference Mennonite Church.
-OUT OF PRINT by Rodney J. Sawatsky.
-123pp.
-1987
+Vol. 1: Authority and Identity: The Dynamics of the General Conference Mennonite Church

-Juhnke, Professor of History at Bethel College, examines the foundation of Bethel College a century ago through an analysis of the ideas of Cornelius H. Wedel, prominent Mennonite historian and the first president of the college.
-German culture and American democracy in addition to the Anabaptist/Mennonite tradition shaped the vision for Bethel College.
-Wedel himself developed a unique concept of congregational christendom (Gemeindechristentum), which expressed God’s truth better than the traditional state churches.
+Juhnke, Bethel College professor emeritus of history, examines the foundation of Bethel College in 1887 through an analysis of the ideas of Cornelius H. Wedel, prominent Mennonite historian and the first president of the college.
+German culture and American democracy, in addition to the Anabaptist/Mennonite tradition, shaped the vision for Bethel College.
+Wedel himself developed a unique concept of congregational Christendom (Gemeindechristentum), which expressed God’s truth better than the traditional state churches.
 Wedel died suddenly in 1910, and his synthesis, expressed primarily in works never translated into English, never became well-known even among Mennonite scholars.
 Yet Wedel and his heritage continued to shape Bethel College and form the roots of Mennonite culture and doctrine.
-Juhnke’s work is not a history of the college, but he investigates themes related to Mennonite higher education, historiography, and culture which should be of interest to all students of Mennonitism.
+Juhnke’s work is not a history of the college, but he investigates themes related to Mennonite higher education, historiography and culture that should be of interest to all students of Mennonitism.

 The failure of leadership and planning which continued to plague Soviet agriculture are apparent in her portrait of daily life.
 The hardships suffered by the Russian people under Stalin are described in an intimate fashion not found in scholarly works on the period.
 When the German armored divisions entered the Soviet Union in 1941, citizens of German background were deported eastward.
 Susan Toews, weakened from over a decade of malnutrition, was sent with others to Kazakhstan.
 They were given no food and only shovels to dig their own shelters which soon became their graves.
 Susan perished and her dreams of escape to Canada ended.
 The drama in Letters from Susan is tragic, but the story will fascinate those interested in the human side of Stalin’s regime or the Mennonite experience in Russia.
 Translated and annotated by John B. Toews.

-Mennonite Literary Voices Past and Present evaluates Mennonite literature from its Anabaptist origins to the present.
+Mennonite Literary Voices evaluates Mennonite literature from its Anabaptist origins to the present.
 Chapter topics include the Russian Mennonite tradition, themes and issues in contemporary Mennonite writing, women writers, and literature and community.
-Al Reimer is Professor Emeritus of English at the University of Winnipeg.
+Al Reimer is professor emeritus of English at the University of Winnipeg.

-Edmund G. Kaufman (1891-1980) was one of the most influential Mennonite leaders in the mid-twentieth century.
-He served as a missionary in China (1917-1926), as president of Bethel College (1932-1952), and as senior statesman in the General Conference Mennonite Church.
+Edmund G. Kaufman (1891-1980) was one of the most influential Mennonite leaders in the mid-20th century.
+He served as a missionary in China (1917-26), as president of Bethel College (1932-52), and as senior statesman in the General Conference Mennonite Church.
 Juhnke’s biography tells of Kaufman’s family community in Kansas, his education and preparation for leadership, and his ministries of service in the church.
-Kaufman was an outspoken, progressive, and controversial person who attempted to inspire his people to a more expansive vision of service and mission.
+Kaufman was an outspoken, progressive and controversial person who attempted to inspire his people to a more expansive vision of service and mission.

 Menno Simons is someone from a distant past.
 Everything that remains of him is congealed in dead letters, and it is our task to exert the greatest possible empathy and receptivity to allow the message locked in the words to filter through to us.
 What perception have we formed of Menno Simons through the course of history?
 How reliable are the facts?
 To what extent are the interpretations products of their times?